According to Bain & Company

-The most common pitfall for businesses around the world the belief that if they have a great product or service, then customer retention will follow naturally.
+The most common pitfall for businesses around the world is the belief that if they have a great product or service, customer retention will follow naturally.

-Here are six B2C loyalty marketing tactics to include with your B2B strategy.
+Here are five B2B channel loyalty tactics to include with your B2B loyalty program strategy.

-1. The Best B2B Loyalty Programs Do the Research
+1. The Best B2B Channel Loyalty Programs Do the Research

 Everybody is talking about loyalty nowadays.
-It is not that customer satisfaction has fallen by the wayside; rather it is that businesses recognize that a satisfied customer isn’t necessarily a loyal one.
+It’s not that customer satisfaction has fallen by the wayside; rather it’s that businesses recognize that a satisfied customer isn’t necessarily a loyal one.

-The secret of customer loyalty is finding small things to do that go beyond the customer’s expectation and, as a result, make a big impact.
+The secret of B2B loyalty is finding small things to do that go beyond expectations and, as a result, make a big impact.
 You need to be relentlessly imaginative in finding a constant stream of new and different initiatives.

-Find out what your ideal customers value, expect, and want vs. need from your brand's products and services.
+Find out what your ideal customers value, expect and want versus need from your brand's products and services.
 This will help you set appropriate goals, benchmarks, messaging and campaign strategies.
-It can even help you craft the bones to a B2B loyalty program that, based on facts and research, has a high likelihood of immediate success.
-Instead of the trial and error you can find yourself in when crafting a program without the research.
+It can even help you craft the bones to a B2B loyalty program that, based on facts and research, has a high likelihood of immediate success, rather than the trial and error you can find yourself in when crafting a program without the research.

 2. Understand the New Buyer Journey

-Research from Gartner has revealed that not only does most of the buyers’ journey happen before the company is ever contacted; only 17% of the cumulative time a buyer puts into making a purchase will be spent meeting with potential suppliers.
-That’s all of the potential suppliers, a buyer will assess, too, not just the one solution they ultimately purchase.
+has revealed that not only does most of the buyers’ journey happen before the company is ever contacted, but only 17% of the cumulative time a buyer puts into making a purchase will be spent meeting with potential suppliers.
+That’s all of the potential suppliers a buyer will assess, too, not just the one solution they ultimately purchase.

-Per 2019 research from Gartner, “When buyers are comparing multiple suppliers‚ the amount of time spent with any one sales rep may be only 5% or 6%.”
+Gartner’s research goes on to state, “When buyers are comparing multiple suppliers‚ the amount of time spent with any one sales rep may be only 5% or 6%.”

 The customers in your loyalty program can help you attract new customers during their digital and sales-averse journey.
 Just encourage them to talk about you.

-Create a referral channel or points or reward for writing testimonials and reviews.
+Create a referral channel for points or rewards for writing testimonials and reviews.
 Help them spread the word.
 Send them a small token of your appreciation after they do so.
 Give them something to give others and play into the pro-social angle of influencing.

-Who better to help you attract the new buyer's than the ones who already have.
+Who better to help you attract new buyers than the ones who already have?